Accelerating Vision Transformers with Adaptive Patch Sizes: Experiments

 \textbf{Zero-initialization.} Finally, we ablate the use of our \textit{zero-initialized} connection for incorporating higher-resolution details in larger patches.
 In~\Cref{tab:zeroinit_ablation}, we compare with a simple residual connection, a non-zero initialized connection, and resizing.
 We find that initializing to zero offers the best off-the-shelf accuracy as well as the strongest performance after an epoch of training.
 This matches the finding of ControlNet \citep{zhang2023controlnet}, which showed that zero-initialization works well for adding new capabilities without adding harmful noise to the original model.

 \textbf{Thresholds.} The main tunable parameter in APT is the entropy threshold, which can differ per scale and controls how compressible a region must be in order to be retained.
-The speed–accuracy trade-off resulting from threshold adjustment is shown in \Cref{fig:speed_tradeoff}, and additional analysis and visualizations are provided in Appendix.
+For most tasks, we use $\tau_32=5.75, \tau_64=4.0$, which works well out-of-the-box.
+We found that object detection required a lower threshold of 2, likely due to the task's reliance on precise edge localization.
+Despite the smaller threshold, we still observe large speedups in object detection, due to the extremely high resolution inputs.
+The speed–accuracy trade-off resulting from threshold adjustment is shown in \Cref{fig:speed_tradeoff}, and additional analysis and visualizations are provided in \Cref{sec:supple_vis}.
+We observe that as the threshold is increased, the accuracy begins to slowly decrease, and eventually the accuracy drops significantly as more and more useful information is blurred in the input.